India reports global record of 314K new coronavirus cases - WTMJ

 NEW DELHI (AP) — India reported a global record of more than 314,000 new infections Thursday as a grim coronavirus surge in the world’s second-most populous country sends more and more sick people into a fragile health care system critically short of hospital beds and oxygen.

-The 314,000 infections added in the past 24 hours raise India’s total past 15.9 million cases since the pandemic began.
-It’s second to the United States.
+The 314,835 infections added in the past 24 hours raise India’s total past 15.9 million cases since the pandemic began.
+It’s the second-highest total in the world next to the United States.
 India has nearly 1.4 billion people.

 Fatalities rose by 2,104 in the past 24 hours, raising India’s overall death toll to 184,657, the Health Ministry said.